 These shrubs, the species of which hail from Japan, are excellent choices for Sydney gardens, as they look good every day of the year and get better and better as each year passes.
-Shrubby Euonymus japonicus 'Aureus' (ht 1.5-3 m) is one of my all-time favourite stalwart shrubs, with its glossy yellow and green leaves.
+Shrubby Euonymus japonicus 'Aureo-variegatus' (ht 1.5-3 m) is one of my all-time favourite stalwart shrubs, with its glossy green leaves with a yellow centre.
 It will grow in full sun or light shade and needs little attention once established, and will tolerate dry spells.
 I have also seen this shrub labelled as Euonymus japonicus 'Mediopictus'.
+Euonymus japonicus 'Aureo-marginatus' has green leaves with a bright yellow margin.

 It looks effective grown near to golden foliage shrubs such as the Duranta shown in the photo above.
 I also like to grow yellow flowers nearby to echo the variegation of its leaves: Reinwardtia indica - sometimes known as linum, is a pretty, winter-flowering small shrub that is a perfect companion.
 Yellow jonquils also look effective growing around it.